Ioflupane I 123 (Injection)

 Ioflupane I 123 (eye-oh-FLOO-pane I 123)

-Used in adults to help diagnose Parkinsonian syndromes during a procedure called a single photon emission computed tomography (SPECT) scan.
+Used to help diagnose parkinsonian syndromes during a procedure called a single photon emission computed tomography (SPECT) scan.

 DaTscanThere may be other brand names for this medicine.